utilbot/documentation/docs/commands/admins/reset-teamlist.md

 ## Command
 :::caution Command Deprecated
 Note: This Command still works on the Stable version of Utilbot!
-(See "Old Command").

 But it is deprecated and will be replaced by the [Slash Command](teamlist) with the next major release (already available on Canary).
 :::